 Trucking in Manitoba is a robust industry that boasts many trucking companies and related businesses.
 Because employment in trucking is generally a contract business, the workers compensation requirements of this industry can sometimes be confusing.

-All trucking, and businesses engaged in related activities, in Manitoba will generally be classified as either Cartage Trucking, Interjurisdictional Trucking under the Alternative Assessment Program (AAP) or Bulk Liquid Trucking; however, trucking companies delivering their own goods or hauling for one employer are usually considered to exist as a part of the industry in which the employer is primarily involved (for example, manufacturing).
+All trucking and businesses engaged in related activities in Manitoba will generally be classified as either Cartage Trucking, Interjurisdictional Trucking under the Alternative Assessment Program (AAP) or Bulk Liquid Trucking.
+Trucking companies delivering their own goods or hauling for one employer are usually considered to exist as a part of the industry in which the employer is primarily involved (for example, manufacturing).

 Cartage Trucking refers to custom delivery services and includes dispatching services.
 This classification includes businesses supplying labour only to the trucking industry, performing maintenance duties exclusively for the trucking industry, supplying pilot cars, custom hauling of sand and gravel, and moving companies.

 A trucking business (except those that meet the criteria for being classified under Bulk Liquid Trucking) operating solely within Manitoba, will be classified within Cartage Trucking.
-A business providing trucking services as described above but who provides services within and outside of Manitoba may also be classified within Cartage Trucking but they also have the option to participate in the Interjurisdictional Trucking AAP and be classified accordingly.
+A business providing trucking services as described above but who provides services within and outside of Manitoba may also be classified within Cartage Trucking but they also have the option to participate in the Interjurisdictional Trucking AAP.

 Bulk Liquid and Interjurisdictional Trucking through the AAP is for trucking companies that travel within and outside of Manitoba.
-It doesn't matter whether or not an employer is enrolled in the Alternative Assessment Program, an injured worker still has the option to file a claim in either the jurisdiction that the workplace injury occurred or where the injured worker resides.
-This procedure, however, reduces the administrative burden on Bulk Liquid and Interjurisdictional Trucking companies with respect to reporting payroll in each jurisdiction within which they travel.
+This procedure reduces the administrative burden on Bulk Liquid and Interjurisdictional Trucking companies with respect to reporting payroll in each jurisdiction within which they travel.
 Companies reporting payroll through the AAP, report payroll and pay their premiums to the province(s) where their workers live.